 Have something you do together regularly, something you can count on and look forward to doing.
 Date night, nightly Netflix time, whatever.
 Know your routine and stick to it so that there’s always a designated time set apart just for you two.

 I realize that straight up craziness isn’t appropriate in every situation, but don’t be afraid to have fun together.
 I recently read Jen Hatmaker’s For the Love and couldn’t agree more with this quote from it:

 Laughing together is the best marriage offers … fun is so underrated.
 Fun is powerful glue.
 Fun helps us like each other, not just love each other.”

 I realize that all of this is going to look different from couple to couple, but for us it’s cranking up the radio and belting out old 90s songs.
-It’s sending ridiculous texts to each other throughout the day.
+Sometimes it’s sending ridiculous texts and GIFs to each other throughout the day.
 It’s laughing our butts off about the absurd number of inside jokes we share.
 It’s dating just like we did when we were 16 and 17 years-old.
 These moments of fun are important on their own, but they make all the difference in a hard season of marriage.